Design and build new health futures

 Shift Program Team

 As a Health Leadership Academy program, Shift Program draws on expertise from both the McMaster Faculty of Health Sciences and the DeGroote School of Business.
 Shift Program faculty are drawn from a variety of disciplines and industries.
-The industry experts, faculty mentors and guest speakers joining Shift Program in 2021 will be announced soon.

 Want to learn more about Shift?
 Watch our information session to hear from Shift Program administrators and faculty.
 Watch our latest Shift Information Session here.